lsrock1/maskscoring_rcnn.detectron2/README.md

 ### This Repo
 * Implementation of [maskscoring RCNN](https://github.com/zjhuang22/maskscoring_rcnn) based on [Detectron2](https://github.com/facebookresearch/detectron2)
+* We use this implementation in [centermask](https://github.com/youngwanLEE/centermask2)
-* Insert MASKIOU_ON in your config file like below
+* Insert MASKIOU_ON in your config file as follows:

 ```
 _BASE_: "../Base-RCNN-FPN.yaml"